hashibuto/MiGreat/README.md

 # This indicates that the migrator series has been terminated.
 Upon subsequent upgrade, schema
 # and user will be deleted if existing.  (optional)
 dead: false

+# Wraps the entire upgrade process in a PG advisory lock, ensuring mutual exclusion on concurrent
+# migrators.
+use_advisory_lock: false
 ```

 `legacy_sqlalchemy` assumes the pre v2 way of writing SQL queries (meaning, largely, they don't need to be wrapped in `text()`).
 The other options should be fairly self explanatory.